Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Susannah Evans almost 4 years ago
+Susannah Evans over 4 years ago

 I am Susannah a ParaEducator as Roosevelt middle school.
 Our innovative and diverse schools deserve this bond in order to serve our students and community in the best and most efficient way possible.